Master of Social Work

 - SW446A section 02 is for students doing a 16 hour per week field placement.
 (Sept-Aug)

-The field department must approve all 16 hour placements prior to a student registering.
-Must be concurrent with Social Work Practice (421A).
+The field department must approve all 16-hour placements prior to a student registering.
+Prerequisites: SW401A and SW411A, or concurrent enrollments.
+Must also be concurrent with Social Work Practice (SW421A).

 SW446B: Field Education Year 1: Foundation (required)